 Attendance and Communication:

-When emailing me, please introduce yourself fully (name, class period) before asking your question.
+When emailing me, please introduce yourself before asking your question.
 If you ask me something, I need context for who you are before giving you the best answer.
-If I don’t know who you are or what you want, I assume you are spam.
-Email addresses alone don’t identify you properly.
-Also, please address me as Dr. Howard, and include a subject header in your email that explains the nature of your question, too.
+Also, please address me as Dr. Howard, and include a subject header that explains the nature of your question, too.

 All work submitted to this class must be your own and written exclusively for this class.
 Don’t recycle or reuse work.
 In cases where plagiarism or other academic dishonesty is clearly established, the penalty could be a grade of “F” in the class, regardless of the value of the assignment.
 No assignment in 1010 requires extensive research; additionally, assignments in this class are designed with specific goals.
 Purchasing or copying materials from someone else rarely yields anything more than a D or F due to the “poor fit” such a document makes within our class ecology.

 All students have the opportunity to receive free academic support at AUM.
 Visit the Learning Center (LC) in the WASC on second floor Library or the Instructional Support Lab (ISL) in 203 Goodwyn Hall.
 The LC.ISL offers writing consulting as well as tutoring in almost every class through graduate school.
 The LC may be reached at 244-3470 (call or walk-in for a session), and the ISL may be reached at 244-3265.
 ISL tutoring is first-come-first served.
 Current operating hours can be found at http://www.aum.edu/learningcenter.